learn-co-curriculum/phrg-js-object-oriented-constructor-functions-readme/README.md

 // {}
 ```

-So now we see the same new object logged twice, thus proving that we have access to that object from inside of our constructor function.
+We'll explore `this` in more detail in a later lesson, but for now know that `this` references the object that receives the method call.
+It allows us to reference the object receiving the method from inside a method call.
+Here, when we call a function with the `new` keyword, the object receiving the method call is the newly created object.
+And so when you see the new object logged twice, the first time is from the `console.log(this)` code, and the second time is because the constructor function returns the newly created object.
+So now that we understand that this references the object receiving the method call, or with a constructor function, the newly created object, let's move onto the final step.

 Our final step is to modify that object by assigning it some attributes accordingly.

 ```js
 function Puppy(name, age, color, size) {